Print this page (attorney exhibit format)

 Initial Contact Procedure

-Initiate contact by email with a brief description of the matter and available materials.
-A written response will follow with scope clarification questions and proposed handling steps.
+Initiate written intake by email with a brief description of the matter and available materials.
+A written response will follow with clarification questions and a conservative next-step path.

 FAQ